Eutyches

 - What exactly did Eutyches teach?

-- Eutyches taught that after the Incarnation, Christ had only one nature, which was primarily divine.
-He believed that Christ's human nature was absorbed into His divine nature, like a drop of water in the ocean.
-This teaching was in direct opposition to the orthodox position that Christ has two distinct natures, one human and one divine, united in one person.
+- Eutyches taught that after the Incarnation, Christ had only one nature, which was divine.
+He believed that the human nature of Christ was absorbed into the divine nature, like a drop of water in the ocean.
+This view was in direct opposition to the orthodox teaching that Christ had two distinct natures, one human and one divine, united in one person.

 - Why did Eutychianism (Monophysitism) spread so widely?